 - Prepare the chocolate ganache, if using: Place chocolate chips in a bowl, set aside.
 Heat heavy cream on medium heat until it simmers but does not boil.
 Then pour the heavy cream over the chocolate chips and let sit for 1 minute.
 Afterward, whisk thoroughly until the cream and chocolate combine to form a ganache.
 Set aside.

 - Whip heavy cream to stiff peaks, but careful not to overbeat.

-- Combine cream cheese, sugar, optional vanilla, and 4 Tablespoons of the brewed coffee.
+- Combine cream cheese, sugar and optional vanilla.
+Add 2 Tablespoons of the cooled/room temp coffee.
 Stir until smooth and creamy.
 (If your coffee was hot, your cream cheese might separate a little but it’s fine, because after it sets overnight everything should consolidate together perfectly).

 - Gently fold the cream cheese mixture into the whipped cream (or vice versa).

 - Place pound cake slices in an 8×8 inch baking dish and cover the bottom.
 (You may need to tear some slices in half to fill all the crevices and corners).
 Then ladle half the brewed coffee over it.

 - If using chocolate ganache, spoon half of it over the coffee soaked pound cake slices and spread evenly.

 - Spread half of the cream cheese mixture evenly on top, and dust with cocoa powder.

 - Repeat another layer of the pound cake slices, rest of the coffee, other half of the ganache (if using), and the rest of the cream cheese mixture.
 Dust with a final sprinkling of sifted cocoa powder.
 Decorate with chocolate shavings if desired!

 - Refrigerate overnight (or at the very least 6 hours).
 Enjoy!